-LD 409, LWVME testimony: An Act To Lower the Individual Income Tax Incrementally
+LD 409, LWVME testimony: An Act To Lower the Individual Income Tax Incrementally to Zero.

-LD 652, LWVME testimony: An Act to Authorize the Carrying of Concealed

-Handguns without a Permit.
 Ref.
-PAGE 38.
+PAGE 40.

-LD 720, LWVME testimony: An Act to Establish an Open Primary System in the
+LD 652, LWVME testimony: An Act to Authorize the Carrying of Concealed Handguns without a Permit.

-State.
 Ref.
-PAGE 19.
+PAGE 43.

+LD 720, LWVME testimony: An Act to Establish an Open Primary System in the State, Ref.
+PAGE 22.

-LD 744, LWVME testimony: An Act to Permit Unenrolled Voters to Cast Ballots in
+LD 744, LWVME testimony: An Act to Permit Unenrolled Voters to Cast Ballots in Primary Elections.

-Primary Elections.
 Ref.
-PAGE 26.
+PAGE 31.

-LD 770, LWVME testimony: An Act To Permit Maine Residents To Register To Vote
+LD 770, LWVME testimony: An Act To Permit Maine Residents To Register To Vote Online.

-Online.
 Ref.
-PAGE 14.
+PAGE 16.

 LD 1103, LWVME testimony: Resolve, To Study Understaffing in State Agencies.
 Ref.
+PAGE 38.

-LD 300, LWVME testimony: An Act To Preserve Funding for the Maine Clean Election

-Act by Removing Gubernatorial Candidates from
+LD 300, LWVME testimony: An Act To Preserve Funding for the Maine Clean Election Act by Removing Gubernatorial Candidates from

 Eligibility.
 Ref.
-PAGE 16.
+PAGE 19.